 Really enjoyed these (and would have happily paid for them), whilst we both perused the menu.

-J was more enamored with the Mexican part of the menu, whereas I was curious as to the Columbian section.
+J was more enamored with the Mexican part of the menu, whereas I was curious as to the Colombian section.

 Whilst the Spanish